Rockets fired at US embassy in Baghdad | DW | 20.12.2020

 The US embassy in the Baghdad Green Zone was targeted in a rocket attack on Sunday, according to early reports.

-Security sources told Reuters news agency that several rockets landed inside the Green Zone.
+Security sources told Reuters news agency that several rockets landed inside the heavily fortified area in the Iraqi capital.

 Joyce Karam, correspondent for The National, shared a video of the rockets being intercepted on Twitter and wrote that the embassy had been "targeted with barrage of Katyusha Rockets and mortar shells."

-Iraqi security officials told AP on condition of anonymity that the embassy's C-RAM defense system shot down the rockets mid-air causing damage to property and parked cars.
+Iraqi security officials told AP on condition of anonymity that the embassy's C-RAM defense system shot down the rockets mid-air causing damage to a residential complex and parked cars.

 There were no reports of casualties.